 The other thing a cap does is act as a spark arrestor to keep sparks and embers from flying out of the flue.
 This helps eliminate the possibility of trees, leaves and roofs catching on fire and keeping the fire where it belongs.

 If the cap is equipped with a screen, it can also keep rodents and birds out of the appliance during times when the fireplace or wood stove is not being used.
 If you have ever had birds in the chimney, then you will understand why it’s important to keep them out of the system.
 They are noisy and can be messy as well.

 If you think you need a chimney cap or just need to get it inspected, we can do just that for you.
 This is always a part of our annual inspection process.
-Just call Fluesbrothers today or click here to schedule an appointment online!
+Just call Fluesbrothers today!

 Make sure your pre-fab or brick chimney has a quality chase cover.
 Rely on the Fluesbrothers if it needs to be repaired or replaced.